 The effectiveness of entering into Futures Contracts as a hedging technique depends upon the extent to which price movements in the portion of the securities portfolio being hedged correlate with price movements of the stock index selected.
 The value of a Futures Contract depends upon future movements in the level of the overall stock market measured by the underlying index before the closing out of the Futures Contract.
-Accordingly, the successful use of Futures Contracts is subject to the Investment Adviser's ability both to select an appropriate index and to predict future price movements over the short term in the overall stock market may result in poorer overall performance than if a Futures Contract had not been purchased.
+Accordingly, the successful use of Futures Contracts is subject to the Investment Adviser's ability both to select an appropriate index and to predict future price movements over the short term in the overall stock market.
+The incorrect choice of an index or an incorrect assessment of future price movements over the short term in the overall stock market may result in poorer overall performance than if a Futures Contract had not been purchased.
 Brokerage costs are incurred in entering into and maintaining Futures Contracts.